 If you are interested in commissioning an apprenticeship with London Met, we would be delighted to discuss this in more detail with you.

-Apprenticeships are regulated by Government and as such there is a prescribed a process that must be followed in order to full commission an apprenticeship course with any provider.
+Apprenticeships are regulated by Government and, as such, there is a prescribed process that must be followed in order to commission an apprenticeship course with any provider.

 The process provided below broadly sets out the commissioning process with London Met.
 However, please be assured the apprenticeship team will support you and the apprentice applicant in completing this process.

 Engaging with London Met

 - We'll discuss your needs and how our apprenticeship programme could support these.

 - We'll agree the course particulars, including start dates, duration and number of apprentices.

 - You will send written confirmation to London Met stating tha you wish to proceed.

 - We will review the apprentice applicant job description against the standard to confirm that it is appropriate for the individual in question.

 - The apprentice makes an application to London Met, including all required documentation.